-- 1. Create a new com.iona.schemas.bus.security_context.BusSecurity context data object. - 2.
-Set the WSSEUsernameToken property on the BusSecurity context using the setWSSEUsernameToken() method. - Set the WSSEPasswordToken property on the BusSecurity context using the setWSSEPasswordToken() method. - 4.
+- If you use a SOAP 1.2 binding, make sure to load and configure the artix_security plug-in as described in "Configuration for SOAP 1.2 Bindings" on page 438. - Create a new com.iona.schemas.bus.security_context.BusSecurity context data object. - 3.
+Set the WSSEUsernameToken property on the BusSecurity context using the setWSSEUsernameToken() method. - 4.
+Set the WSSEPasswordToken property on the BusSecurity context using the setWSSEPasswordToken() method. - 5.
 Set the bus-security context for the outgoing request message by calling setRequestContext() on an IonaMessageContext object (see Developing Artix Applications in Java).